-Do you want to count migrating whales?
-Or go birdwatching for science?
+Do you want to monitor wombats or go birdwatching for science?
 How about hiking to remote regions to hunt for weeds?

 These are just some of the ways that citizen scientists can get involved in animal and plant surveys.